 \subsubsection{End-to-end service provisioning}

 Several platforms were proposed for functionality implementation. \textbf{UNIFY}~\cite{csaszar2013unifying} and \textbf{Cloud4NFV}~\cite{soares2015toward} are two earliest projects for integrated NFV platforms.
 UNIFY introduces a general framework to automate service provisioning.
-It employs a layered graph abstraction to automatically map user-specified services into actual SFCs deployed to the underlying NFVI PoPs.
-Cloud4NFV provides an SFC model to allow for fine-grained traffic classification and steering and relies on cloud management tools to perform NFV MANO operations. \textbf{CloudBand}~\cite{cloudband} is an integrated NFV platform composed of Cloudband node and a management system.
+It employs a layered graph abstraction to automatically map user-specified services to the actual SFCs deployed in the underlying NFVI PoPs.
+Cloud4NFV provides an SFC model to allow for fine-grained traffic classification and steering and relies on cloud management tools to perform NFV MANO operations. \textbf{CloudBand}~\cite{cloudband} is an integrated NFV platform composed of a CloudBand node and a management system.
 The CloudBand node supplies resources to accommodate network services.
 The management system performs MANO operations across different service domains. \textbf{GNF}~\cite{cziva2017container} brings NFV to the network edge.
-It exposes a graphical user interface to specify service intent and display system events and uses a manager to perform MANO operations.
+It exposes a graphical user interface for specifying service intent and displaying system events, and uses a manager to perform MANO operations.
 An agent is embedded into each edge device to manage the containerized VNFs.
-Considering the resource constraint of edge devices, it runs VNFs in lightweight Linux containers instead of VMs. {\bf DeepNFV}~\cite{li2018deepnfv} is built on top of GNF.
-It incorporates deep learning techniques inside VNFs to learn and discover hidden data patterns and provide enhanced services such as traffic classification, QoS optimization, link status analysis, and so on. \textbf{NetFATE}~\cite{lombardo2015open} employs a similar architecture and deploys VNFs on both data center servers and edge devices, with considerations of runtime traffic load and Quality-of-Experience (QoE). \textbf{SONATA}~\cite{draxler2017sonata} brings DevOps concept into NFV by providing a service development toolchain integrated with a service platform and orchestration system.
-The toolchain comprises a service programming abstract with support tools to allow developers to implement, monitor, and optimize VNFs or SFCs.
-The service platform encompasses a customizable MANO framework to deploy and manage network services.
-It also supports platform recursion and network slicing. \textbf{Eden}~\cite{ballani2015enabling} is another platform purposed for provisioning network functions at end-hosts in a single administrative domain.
-It is composed of a controller, stages, and enclaves at the end-hosts.
+Given the resource constraints of edge devices, it runs VNFs in lightweight Linux containers rather than VMs. {\bf DeepNFV}~\cite{li2018deepnfv} is built on top of GNF.
+It incorporates deep learning techniques inside VNFs to learn and discover hidden data patterns and provide enhanced services such as traffic classification, quality of service optimization, link status analysis, and so on. \textbf{NetFATE}~\cite{lombardo2015open} employs a similar architecture and deploys VNFs on both data center servers and edge devices, considering runtime traffic load and Quality-of-Experience (QoE). \textbf{SONATA}~\cite{draxler2017sonata} brings DevOps to NFV by providing a service development toolchain integrated with a service platform and orchestration system.
+The toolchain comprises a service-programming abstraction with supporting tools that enable developers to implement, monitor, and optimize VNFs or SFCs.
+The service platform includes a customizable MANO framework for deploying and managing network services.
+It also supports platform recursion and network slicing. \textbf{Eden}~\cite{ballani2015enabling} is another platform proposed for provisioning network functions at end-hosts in a single administrative domain.
+It comprises a controller, stages, and enclaves on end-hosts.
 The controller provides centralized VNF coordination based on its global network view.
-Stages reside in the end-host stack to associate application semantics to particular traffic classes.
+Stages reside in the end-host stack to map application semantics to specific traffic classes.
 The per-host Eden enclave maintains a set of Match/Action tables to decide the destination VNF for each packet based on its traffic class.
-VNFs in Eden are written in F\# language and are compiled into executable byte-code, which is subsequently interpreted inside the enclaves.
+VNFs in Eden are written in F\#, compiled into executable bytecode, and then interpreted within the enclaves.